pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.chats/llm-chats.md

 ::

 ## Wrappers are asynchronous
-Wrapper for OpenAI and LiteLLM, both for chat and embedding, are asynchronous, and Pathway allows you to set three parameters to set their behavior.
+Wrapper for OpenAI and LiteLLM, both for chat and embedding, are asynchronous, and Pathway Live Data Framework allows you to set three parameters to set their behavior.
 These are:
 - `capacity`, which sets the number of concurrent operations allowed,
 - `retry_strategy`, which sets the strategy for handling retries in case of failures,
 - `cache_strategy`, which defines the cache mechanism.